Hermann Heinrich Fiegenbaum

 1823 - 1898

-At some point between 1880 and 1890, Hermann and Florentine moved their family to Lafayette County, Missouri and settled in the neighborhood of Mayview and Higginsville.
+At some point between 1880 and 1890, Hermann and Florentine and their younger, unmarried children moved west to Lafayette County, Missouri.
+They became members of Zion Church at Mayview.

 Hermann Heinrich Fiegenbaum's family